Applying to Texas Tech

 Students are admitted to graduate study (in the Fall, Spring, and Summer semesters) by the Graduate School on the recommendation of the Department.

-Students applying to the Master's Thesis and PhD in Natural Resources Management are strongly encouraged to begin contacting faculty members with whom they would like to work before they submit their Graduate School and departmental applications.
+Students applying to the Master's Thesis and PhD in Natural Resources Management are strongly encouraged to begin contacting faculty members with whom they would like to work before they submit their Graduate School application.
 Applicants should inquire about assistantships and funding when they contact faculty members.
 Faculty bios, research interests, publications, and contact information can be found here.

 Master's Non-Thesis students are self-funded and will be assigned faculty members during their first semester at Texas Tech.

 The NRM department accepts applications during the Fall, Spring, and Summer semesters each year.
 We ask that applicants submit completed applications at least 10 weeks prior to the start of the semester.
-The deadlines are: November 4, 2020 for Spring 2021; March 24, 2021 for Summer 2021, and June 14, 2021 for Fall 2021.
+The deadlines are: June 14, 2021 for Fall 2021; November 4, 2021 for Spring 2022; and March 24, 2022 for Summer 2022.

 Q: What are the programs offered?